moejoe95/theCompiler/README.md

 > These targets are `coverage-xml` and `coverage-text` which are both provided by Gcovr and `coverage-html`, which requires Lcov and GenHTML or Gcovr with html support.

 ## Known Issues
-* Units Tests not passing
+* units tests not passing
     * parser only accepts inputs that are valid mC code (only functions as top level)
+* parser leaks memory on any input
+    * strdup function in scanner.l leaks memory
     * memory leak in delete_func_list
-* strdup function in scanner.l leaks memory
+* mc_symbol_table leaks memory on valid inputs
-* parser leaks memory on invalid inputs
+* mc_type_check_trace leak memory on valid inputs
+* unix line endings (as in specification) might not be given

 ## Milestone 1 Parser